Iceberg Go

 )

-// Create partition spec
+// Create a partition spec

 partitionSpec := iceberg.NewPartitionSpec(